-Charles Schwab ATM (referral link): When I travel abroad, I never worry worry about ATM fees.
+Charles Schwab ATM (referral link): When I travel abroad, I never worry about ATM fees.
 Schwab’s online checking account reimburse these fees at the end of each month.
 During our 3-month travels across South America, where many places require cash, we were able to reclaim $165 in ATM fees!
 The account pays 0.4% APY, which is higher than most checking accounts out there.
 When you use my referral link to open a new account, you’ll get $100 bonus!

 AirBnB (referral link): I try to stay in AirBnBs whenever possible.
 I find it’s the easiest way to get a taste of the “local life”.
 I get the feel of how it may be if I were to rent a space where I’m visiting.
-It’s also cost effective since I always find spaces that have kitchen!
+It’s also cost-effective since I always find spaces that have a kitchen!
 Use my referral link to get $40 on your first booking!

 Hotels.com (referral link): If I don’t find a suitable AirBnB in a destination, then I try to find lodging on Hotels.com.
 This site offers a free night for every 10 nights that you book with them.
 The free night value would be an average of those 10 nights’ prices.